Milkigit/milkigit.github.io/_pages/about.md

 - [Nov 2022] Attending [ACM CCS 2022](https://www.sigsac.org/ccs/CCS2022/) in person (Look forward to meeting you in LA!)

-- [Aug 2022] Attending [USENIX 2022](https://www.usenix.org/conference/usenixsecurity22) in person (Look forward to meeting you in Boston!)
+- [Aug 2022] Attending [USENIX Security 2022](https://www.usenix.org/conference/usenixsecurity22) in person (Look forward to meeting you in Boston!)

 <!-- - [May 2022] Our code for [Graph Unlearning](https://github.com/MinChen00/Graph-Unlearning.git) is released. -->